elcproooo/netlogo-actions/README.md

 ### Check NetLogo Models

-This workflow shows how to use the `check-netlogo` action to automatically verify that all BehaviorSpace experiments in a repository's NetLogo models run without errors.
-This is particularly useful for continuous integration (CI) workflows, ensuring that any changes to the models or experiments do not introduce issues.
+This workflow shows how to use the [`check-netlogo`](#check-netlogo-reference) action to automatically verify that all [BehaviorSpace](https://docs.netlogo.org/behaviorspace.html) experiments in a repository's NetLogo models run without errors.
+This is particularly useful for continuous integration ([CI](https://en.wikipedia.org/wiki/Continuous_integration)) workflows, ensuring that any changes to the models or experiments do not introduce issues.

 You can view this workflow in action on the repository's [actions page](https://github.com/danielvartan/netlogo-actions/actions).
-The complete workflow file is available [here](.github/workflows/check-netlogo.yaml).

 Below is a basic workflow configuration.
+To use it, create a file named `check-netlogo.yaml` with the content below and place it in the `.github/workflows` folder at the root of your repository.

 ```yaml
 on: